reddtoric/SkipYTAds/README.md

 `accuracy` accuracy of the image match.
 Default is 0.6. min: 0, max: 1

 ## Features to implement (if I feel like it)
-- Set back focus on original window to minimize interruption
+- Set focus back to original window to minimize interruption
 - More robust solution
 - GUI notification for pause/resume
 - Run in background